Premises Liability In Florida

 - Spilled water or other slippery conditions on floors

-- Debris or other objects in aisles, sidewalks or other passageways
+- Debris or other objects on sidewalks or in aisles or other passageways

 - Broken or missing handrails on stairways